lolisaigao1234/IS497FinalProject/README.md

 # IS497FinalProject

 This repo was designed to hold the codes in IS 497 final project.
+The index.ipynb is the full project.
+The IS445FinalProjectPart3.ipynb is the shorter version.

 ## Requirements:
 The dataset is fairly large, thus without much optimization, the program would took around 8 Gigabytes